zhouyl/flowblade/docs/components/forms/number-input.md

 # NumberInput

 NumberInput component for numeric input with increment/decrement buttons.
 Provides a user-friendly interface for entering and adjusting numeric values.
+Perfect for quantities, prices, and numeric form fields.

 ## Basic Usage